Oregon Senator Demands Immigration Answers

 Most Americans don’t know, and neither, apparently, does Congress.

-In a Facebook Live video that had one million views by noon on Monday, June 4, Oregon Sen. Jeff Merkley showed up at a facility at a former Walmart.
+In a Facebook Live video that had one million views by noon on Monday, June 4, Oregon Sen. Jeff Merkley showed up at a facility at a former Walmart in Texas.
 According to a press release, the senator visited Customs and Border Protection’s “McAllen Border Station, one of the facilities where families are being separated as they enter the U.S. He also attempted to visit the Brownsville Unaccompanied Minors Shelter to see firsthand how children who have been separated from their families are being treated, but he was refused entry.”
 He told the media filming the event, “I think it’s unacceptable that a member of Congress is not being admitted to see what’s happening to children whose families are applying for asylum.”

 In the post accompanying the video, Merkley writes, of the Brownsville Unaccompanied Minors Shelter: “I am told that this former Walmart may currently be housing hundreds of refugee children who have been separated from their parents.”